 © Copyright San Juan Independent Practice Association, 2018.
 All Rights Reserved.

-To all San Juan IPA members: Centennial Care 2.0 Plans
+All San Juan IPA Contracted Members: Contract Updates & Centennial Care 2.0 Update

 Chief Executive Officer